Maltese Dog - a Gift

-We had settled in at the new house and soon after built a Barn for the horses.
-We missed having a cat and dog...
+We had settled in at the new house in Missouri, and soon after built a Barn for the horses...however we missed having a cat and dog...there the story begins.

-Then Christmas of 1984 came, we went to a Mall in Kansas City to shop for the Holiday.
-While at the Mall the girls and I went into a Pet Shop and just looked around, and there she was, staring at us...a white fluff of fur, with a button nose and black eyes, she was a Maltese puppy, just a ball of white fur.
-We asked to see her...and they placed her into our arms, and our hearts became warm with love.
+Christmas of 1984 came, we went to a Mall in Kansas City to shop for the Holiday.
+While at the Mall the girls and I went into a Pet Shop looking around, and there she was, staring at us...a white ball of fluffy fur, with a button nose and black eyes, she was a Maltese puppy.
+We asked to see her...they placed her into our arms, and our hearts became warm with love.

 It took us forever to get out of the Mall because everyone walked up to us asking to look at her, you actually could not tell her front from the back.

 We registered her with the name Countessa Noela, affectionately called her Bubela.
-A bouncy happy, cute puppy, as you can see in the photos above.
-She enjoyed playing on the red-yellow carpet from the former house owners who where loyal to the Kansas City Chiefs team...yep, the carpet was removed ;-)
+A bouncy happy, cute puppy.
+She enjoyed playing on the red-yellow carpet from the former house owners who was a loyal Kansas City Chiefs fan...yep, the carpet was removed!

-About a week later she got sick, we called the Pet store and they told us to take her to their Store Veterinarian, which we did.
+About a week later the puppy got sick.
+We called the Pet store and they told us to take her to their Store Veterinarian, which we did.
 She had a very bad case of puppy mill sickness.

-The Vet called us and said he would take her home with him to treat her...interestingly enough we found out later she was a puppy mill bred dog, that she had been sick at the store and that this very Vet had taken her home before to treat her.
+The Vet called us and said he would take her home with him to treat her...interestingly enough we found out later she was a puppy mill bred dog, that she had been sick before at the store.
+This very Vet had taken her home before to treat her.

 After a week she came home to us feeling better.

-Our oldest daughter found a black and white kitten at the barn in a nail box in 1984.
+Our oldest daughter found a black and white kitten at the neighbors barn in a nail box.
 She brought her home and named her Oreo.

 Noela got along with the new kitty, they played together and enjoyed each other’s company.
 Unfortunately almost a year later Oreo was hit by a car and died, this just after we brought her home from being fixed.

 As Noela grew bigger I would take her down to the barn while feeding the horses.
 Her white fur would be covered with shavings making her look funny and unhappy, that is until I brushed her out...and what a job that was.
 I really was rethinking about bringing her down to the barn, at least inside where all the shavings was.